2023 Best Value Social Sciences Bachelor's Degree Schools in North Carolina

 UNC Charlotte also claimed a spot on our Best Social Sciences Bachelor’s Degree Schools in North Carolina list.
 It’s in the top 20% of all schools in this category.

-Read full report on Social Sciences at University of North Carolina at Charlotte
+Full Social Sciences at University of North Carolina at Charlotte Report

-You’ll be in good company if you decide to attend University of North Carolina at Chapel Hill.
-It ranked #2 on our 2023 Best Value Social Sciences Bachelor’s Degree Schools in North Carolina list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+The excellent bachelor’s degree programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the best value social sciences schools in North Carolina.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UNC Chapel Hill are $9,028 a year.
+In-state tuition fees for undergraduate students at UNC Chapel Hill are $9,028 per year.

 Full Social Sciences at University of North Carolina at Chapel Hill Report

-A rank of #3 on this year’s list means Western Carolina University is a great value for social sciences students working on their bachelor’s degree.
-Located in the distant town of Cullowhee, WCU is a public school with a large student population.
+Out of the 17 schools in North Carolina that were part of this year’s ranking, Western Carolina University landed the # 3 spot on the list.
+Located in the distant town of Cullowhee, WCU is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at WCU are $4,367 a year.